Beginner's Guide to Investing in Precious Metals

 You've come to the right place for answers about how to get started investing in precious metals.

-Ways to Invest in Physical Precious Metals
+Best Ways to Invest in Physical Precious Metals

+There are various ways to make a gold investment, and physical bullion can come in different forms.
 There are three main types of physical bullion: bars, coins, and rounds.

 Coins are the most recognizable type of precious metal product.
 Coins made of gold and silver were produced as far back as the ancient world.
-Until the early 20th century, such coins were still issued by governments as everyday money.
+Until the early 20th century, such gold coins were still issued by governments as everyday money.

 Today, government mints still make precious metal coins.
 Instead of being used as money, these bullion coins are minted specifically for investors.